Precision oncology, genetic testing for diagnosis, prognosis and most effective cancer treatment

 Rationale and Approach

-According to the Cancer Statistics of 2024, approximately 20 million people worldwide are newly diagnosed with cancer each year.
-By 2030, this number is projected to double if not properly controlled.
-A significant issue is the lack of testing for early diagnosis, prognosis, and treatment follow-up.
-In some Southeast Asian countries, such as India, around 40% of cancer patients are diagnosed at a metastatic stage due to inadequate testing.
-Nearly all cancer-related deaths are caused by metastasis, and currently, there is no effective therapy for metastatic cancer.
+According to the 2026 Cancer Statistics, approximately 20 million people worldwide are newly diagnosed with cancer each year.
+Without effective control measures, this number is projected to double by 2030.
+A major challenge is the widespread lack of early diagnostic, prognostic, and treatment monitoring tests.
+For example, in some Southeast Asian countries like India, nearly 60% of cancer patients are diagnosed at the metastatic stage due to insufficient testing.
+Since metastasis accounts for the vast majority of cancer-related deaths and there are currently no effective therapies for metastatic cancer, improving early detection and monitoring is critical to reducing mortality.

-At GeneVerify, Inc., our professionals believe that early identification and intervention, specifically targeting a set of oncogenes, can inhibit cancer progression and metastasis.
-These cutting-edge technologies will improve patient outcomes while simultaneously reducing healthcare costs.
+At GeneVerify, Inc., our experts firmly believe that early detection and targeted intervention of key oncogenes can effectively inhibit cancer progression and metastasis.
+By leveraging these cutting-edge technologies, we aim to improve patient outcomes while also reducing overall healthcare costs.

-We have developed a novel blood-based mRNA genomic technology, which holds 5 U.S. patents and has been featured in over 200 original research publications in high-impact journals.
+We have developed a novel blood-based mRNA genomic technology, protected by five U.S. patents and validated through more than 200 original research publications in high-impact scientific journals.

-Our blood-based mRNA genomic technology can be utilized for screening, early diagnosis, prognosis, treatment follow-up, and gene therapy for various cancers.
-These tests have undergone 9 clinical trials across 9 hospitals in the USA, Japan, and India, demonstrating 95% specificity and sensitivity.
+Our blood-based mRNA genomic technology enables screening, early diagnosis, prognosis, treatment monitoring, and gene therapy across multiple cancer types.
+This technology has been validated through nine clinical trials conducted at leading hospitals in the USA, Japan, and India, consistently demonstrating 95% specificity and sensitivity.

-Our team consists of more than 50 medical scientists with expertise in medical oncology, surgical oncology, pathology, radiation oncology, molecular biology, genetics, gene therapy, cancer biology, and biochemistry, who have been working in the USA for the past 20 to 40 years.
+Our team comprises over 50 medical scientists specializing in medical oncology, surgical oncology, pathology, radiation oncology, molecular biology, genetics, gene therapy, cancer biology, and biochemistry.
+Collectively, they bring 20 to 40 years of experience working in the United States, driving innovation and excellence in cancer research and treatment.

 https://ascopubs.org/doi/10.1200/JCO.2024.42.4_suppl.271